pineunity/apmec/doc/source/user/vnf_component_usage_guide.rst

 Known Limitations
 ~~~~~~~~~~~~~~~~~
-1) Only one VNFC is supported for one VDU.
-Multiple VNFC per VDU will
+1) Only one MEAC is supported for one VDU.
+Multiple MEAC per VDU will
    be introduced in future.
 2) The shell script for meac has to be placed in the machine where apmec
    server is running.